vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-mUlAnuvAdaH/03/116_bhuktavatsv_atha.md

 +++

-He himself should not eat what he does not offer to his guest.
-The honouring of guests is conducive to wealth, fame, longevity and heaven.—(106)
+After the Brāhmaṇas, his own people and servants have dined,—the husband and wife should afterwards eat what is left.—(116)